Managing an HOA Parking Lot

 Uneven surfaces, potholes, standing water, cracks and other damage can appear out of nowhere, wreaking havoc on your operating budget.
 They can also turn into a hazard or liability—which is an expense every management company wants to avoid.
 A responsive partner who can manage the process quickly and during low traffic times is essential.

-Rose Paving has over 40 years of experience in the paving business, we’re bona fide concrete and asphalt maintenance experts.
+Rose Paving has 48+ years of experience in the paving business, we’re bona fide concrete and asphalt maintenance experts.
 This breadth of experience means we know how to manage expectations, complete projects in a timely and efficient manner, and help you stay accountable with your board of directors.
 As a bonus, our national reach means we can offer outstanding service at a competitive price, and all with one point of contact for every project.

 Contact us today for a free project estimate!